fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v3.0.0/Set-AzureManagedCache.md

 Use the *Name* and *Location* parameters to identify the Azure Cache, and the *Sku* and *Memory* parameters to change its properties.
 An Azure Cache is a secure, dedicated cache that provides extremely fast access to data.
 This distributed, in-memory, scalable solution enables you to build highly scalable and responsive applications.
-For more information about Azure Cache, see Azure Cachehttp://azure.microsoft.com/en-us/services/cache/.
+For more information about Azure Cache, see [Azure Cache](http://azure.microsoft.com/en-us/services/cache/) (http://azure.microsoft.com/en-us/services/cache/).

-WARNING: When you change the *SKU* of an Azure Cache, all data in the cache is deleted and a new, empty Azure Cache is created for you with the same name and location.
+**WARNING**: When you change the *SKU* of an Azure Cache, all data in the cache is deleted and a new, empty Azure Cache is created for you with the same name and location.

 ## EXAMPLES

 ### Example 1: Change the size of an Azure Cache
 ```
-PS C:\>Set-AzureManagedCache -Name "ContosoCache" -Location "West Europe" -Memory 256MB
+PS C:\> Set-AzureManagedCache -Name "ContosoCache" -Location "West Europe" -Memory 256MB
 ```

 This command increases the size of the Azure Cache named ContosoCache to 256 MB.

 ### Example 2: Change the SKU of an Azure Cache
 ```
-PS C:\>Set-AzureManagedCache -Name "ContosoCache" -Location "West Europe" -Sku Standard -Size 10GB
+PS C:\> Set-AzureManagedCache -Name "ContosoCache" -Location "West Europe" -Sku Standard -Size 10GB

 Confirm
 Are you sure you want to perform this action?
 Performing the operation "Delete" on target "ContosoCache".